MTVirux/ffxivmt/README.md

 - Figure out what's Dependabot
 - Make worlds DB instead of config
 - What is even going on with Item_model -> get_by_name() ??????????

+# BY THE 12 PLEASE REMEMBER TO MOVE THESE TO ISSUES